OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 The disc spins up it does some readings and after about 10 seconds, we break in _ResumeThread_ which is kinda unexpected since that means that the Game process is already up and running.<br>

-By snooping around a bit, I discovered, that there does not seem to be an ICD file anymore and also some strange temporary files are created.
+By snooping around a bit, I discovered, that there does not seem to be an ICD file anymore (ICD = encrypted game in separete file) and also some strange temporary files are created.
 I guess it's time for Process Monitor (Procmon).
 The current version does not seem to work under Win XP but version 3.1 seems to work well enough.
 I played a bit with the filters to reduce the noise and then it started to give a clearer image:

 ![Temp File]({{site.url}}/assets/gta3/temp_file.png)